TheFooestBar/SD9Tool/README.md

 ## Features
 * Export audio from SD9 file
 * Import audio into SD9 file
+* Transfer audio and parameters from one SD9 file to another
 * Set audio volume
 * Set section loops